 - Your information for how to pay (such as your PayPal email address or a link to click on to pay via credit card)

-Send your invoice in a timely manner, and always follow up if you don’t get paid.
+Send your invoice promptly, and always follow up if you don’t get paid.
 With Wave, you can send a reminder out, which helps when life gets busy.
-You can also set up recurring invoices, which are nice for clients who pay the same amount each time you invoice.
+You can also set up recurring invoices, which are excellent for clients who pay the same amount each time you invoice.

 Do Your Paperwork

 Invoicing isn’t the only paperwork you need to keep track of as a virtual assistant.
 You’ll also need to keep track of your business expenses and income.

 I use an Excel Income Tracker that my husband made me for this.
 If you’re interested, you can purchase it here.

 No matter how you track your income, you’ll want to document your income and expenses.
 This way when tax time comes around, you’ll have the information you need to quickly get those done.

 What Expenses Will You Have as a Virtual Assistant?